 Addressing this low-income affordability challenge is one of the most critical issues for public clean water utilities, and requires two major initiatives:

 - Low-income Rate Assistance – Utilities have worked hard to establish local community assistance programs, but the extent of the assistance these programs can provide is constrained by limited local funding sources.
 The time has come for a national low-income rate assistance program that provides support to the poorest households in a community to help ensure that utilities can set rates that reflect the true cost of clean water services.
 A national low-income water rate assistance program would also help incentivize clean water utilities to raise rates to ensure the revenue necessary to meet their infrastructure requirements, while at the same time lessening the burden on the poorest households.

-NACWA has worked with key congressional champions on both sides of the aisle to promote this concept and is hopeful that marker legislation will be introduced on a bipartisan basis before the end of 2018.
-Looking forward to a new Congress in 2019, NACWA will continue to advance legislative support for this approach by working with multiple stakeholders across the water sector.
+NACWA has worked with key congressional champions on both sides of the aisle to promote this concept and is hopeful that marker legislation will be introduced on a bipartisan basis.
+Looking forward, NACWA will continue to advance legislative support for this approach by working with multiple stakeholders across the water sector.